jeremykerr/equanimous-tribble/README.md

     jeremykerr@jeremykerr ~ $ ssh web-dev
     jeremykerr@jeremykerr ~ $ ssh db-dev

+Now we should disable password authentication on each machine for security (So that a user can only login via ssh with an authorized key).

+    pi@web-dev ~ $ sudo vi /etc/ssh/sshd_config

+You'll want to find the line that says:

+    #PasswordAuthentication yes

+You'll want to change this to:

+    PasswordAuthentication no

+(make sure to get rid of the # to uncomment this line)

+Finally, to make these changes take effect, restart the machine.

+    pi@web-dev ~ $ sudo shutdown -r now

 #### Updating the Raspbian OS and software packages

 To update your package lists so that you can access the most up to date versions of the software you're running: